 As my regular readers know, my son’s bar mitzvah is next Saturday, June 23, 2012, and lately everyone has been asking: What does Tech want for his Bar Mitzvah?
 It’s a hard question to answer.
 I have to be mindful.
 I don’t want to say the wrong thing or get myself in trouble.

 Whenever anyone asks me about what is appropriate to give as a gift for a bar or bat mitzvah, I feel weird because there is no short answer.
 I can’t just say, “Buy him a pair of new pair of jeans,” or “Jewish girls love scented candles” because the bar or bat mitzvah is not like a birthday party.
 It is the recognition that a child has passed through an entryway to life as a responsible Jew, a spiritual rite of passage that connects one generation to another.
 The day marks a beginning.
 The ceremony signifies the crossing from childhood into young adulthood and the emerging responsibility to fulfill the commandments and obligations identified with the Torah, the sacred laws and teachings written on parchment by hand in Hebrew.
-It is a bigger deal than a birthday party, and though people often try to compare them, a bar or bat mitzvah is not like a confirmation where a group of kids go to the front of the church en masse to receive a blessing.
-Jewish children have studied for seven years, including months of tutoring to get them prepared for their few hours alone on the bimah.
+It’s a bigger deal than a birthday party; Jewish children have studied for seven years, including months of tutoring to get them prepared for their few hours alone on the bimah.

 That said, I have decided to boldly go where no Jew has gone before: I’m going to suggest what you maybe-might-possibly consider giving (or not giving) to the b’nai mitzvah child.